BSMRKRS/RoboPi_controller/README.md

 The DRCS can be modified in 3 ways:

+# Driving a Robot

+The server should start when you power up your BSMRKRS.
+Navigate to https://172.21.100.XX:8000/RoboPi_controller/commands/dashboard.
+Click on the web page to ensure that your computer is focused on the dashboard (so that key presses are captured correctly) and start driving!
+If this doesn't work, the most likely issue is that your computer is not on the same wireless network as your robot.

 # Basic Usage

 You can add or modify hard-coded outputs to motors in the existing button responses relatively easily.
 This process has two parts: